RoopeshPersonal/APEXHols/APEX-Curriculum-221/hols-overview.md

 ## Introduction

-In this Lab, you will get a brief understanding of each and every Hands-on Lab.
+In this Lab, you will get a brief understanding of every Hands-on Lab.
-Then you will refer to the Hands on Labs using the links provided below Each lab or Sub Labs.
+Then you will refer to the Hands-on Labs using the links provided below, Each lab or Sub Labs.
+Please note that the labs are hosted in a GitHub environment, and you can access them by clicking the link shared under each Lab.

-# Lab 1:
+# Lab 1: Getting Started with Oracle APEX and Install a Sample Application

 ## Lab 1-1: Getting Started with Oracle APEX

 The primary environment for these Hands-on labs is APEX on Autonomous Database.
 You can also run these labs either on apex.oracle.com or on your own latest APEX Instance.